Omniscan Side Effects

 Applies to gadodiamide: intravenous solution

-Along with its needed effects, gadodiamide (the active ingredient contained in Omniscan) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, gadodiamide (the active ingredient contained in Omniscan) may cause unwanted side effects that require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking gadodiamide:Less common or rare
+If any of the following side effects occur while taking gadodiamide, check with your doctor or nurse immediately:Less common or rare

 - bloody, black, or tarry stools